nihilor/pandoc-mermaid-chartjs-filter/README.md

 # pandoc-mermaid-chart-filter

-Pandoc filter for creating diagrams in mermaid or other syntax blocks in markdown docs
+Pandoc filter for creating diagrams in mermaid or other languages in syntax blocks in markdown documents.